chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.coro.free``' intrinsic returns a pointer to a block of memory where coroutine frame is stored or `null` if the allocation of the coroutine frame was elided.
+The '``llvm.coro.free``' intrinsic returns a pointer to a block of memory where coroutine frame is stored or `null` if this instance of a coroutine did not use dynamically allocated memory.

 Arguments:
 """"""""""